matthewkelleher/Vending-Machine-Project/capstone/README.md

          >01/01/2016 12:01:25 PM Turkey Sandwich B2 $8.50 $7.50
          >01/01/2016 12:01:35 PM CHANGE GIVEN:      $7.50 $0.00
          >```
-9. Create as many of your classes as possible to be "testable" classes. **Limit console** **input and output to as few classes as possible**.
+9. Create as many of your classes as possible to be "testable" classes.
+Limit console input and output to as few classes as possible.
 10. Optional - Sales Report
     - Provide a "Hidden" menu option on the main menu ("S") that writes to a sales report that shows the total sales since the machine was started.
 The name of the